History of Kyrgyzstan: Revolution 2010

 The arrest of an opposition figure on 6 April 2010 in the town of Talas led opposition supporters to protest.
 The protestors took control of a governmental building, demanding a new government.
 Riot police were sent from Bishkek, and managed to temporarily regain control of the building.
 Later the same day several more opposition figures were arrested, while the government claimed to have regained control of the situation.
 The following day, however, hundreds of opposition supporters gathered in Bishkek and marched on the government headquarters.
 Security personnel attempted to disperse the protestors with the use of stun grenades and live rounds, at the cost of dozens of lives.
-The protests continued, however, resulting in the flight of President Bakiyev to his southern stronghold of Jalalabad, and the freeing later the same day of the arrested opposition figures.
+The protests continued, however, resulting in the flight of President Bakiyev to his southern stronghold of Jalal-Abad, and the freeing later the same day of the arrested opposition figures.
 A new government was formed under opposition leader Roza Otunbayeva, while Bakiyev remained for several days in southern Kyrgyzstan, before fleeing to Belarus, where he was given asylum by President Lukashenko.
 The new interim government held consultations on a new constitution, intended to increase the powers of the parliament and reduce those of the president.
 A referendum was held on the resulting document on 27 June 2010, and was approved by over 90% of voters, with a turnout of 72%.
 Elections were subsequently held on 10 October 2010.
 These elections resulted in five parties reaching the 5% threshold necessary to enter parliament.

-Atambayev Presidency: 2011-to 2017
+Atambayev presidency: 2011-to 2017

 Almazbek Atambayev ran in 2011 to succeed Roza Otunbayeva as President of Kyrgyzstan.
 On election day, 30 October 2011, he won in a landslide, defeating Adakhan Madumarov from the Butun Kyrgyzstan party and Kamchybek Tashiev from the Ata-Zhurt party with 63% of the vote, and with about 60% of the eligible Kyrgyz population voting.

 In 2011 soon after becoming president, Atambayev travelled to Turkey and signed an agreement with the Turkish President agreeing to increase trade from $300 million in 2011 to $1 billion by 2015, with Turkey also agreeing to attract Turkish investment to Kyrgyzstan to the amount of $450 million within the next few years.

 Atambayev has repeatedly presented himself as a pro-Russian politician.
 He positively supports Kyrgyzstan's Membership of the Russian led Eurasian Customs Union and secured the withdrawal of the American military base from the country in 2014.
 He has spoken of the need for closer economic relations with Russia, which temporarily employs about 500,000 citizens of Kyrgyzstan; however, he also expressed his wish to achieve greater economic and energy independence from it.